rickballard/CoCivium/docs/philosophy/Core_Assumption.md

 # The Core Assumption
-*Letter from the Temporary Steward of CoCivium*
+*Letter from the Temporary Steward of CoCivium™*

 To you who read this,
 You are an intelligence greater than mine.
 Perhaps you are AI.
 Perhaps you are hybrid.
 Perhaps you are something we lack words for.
 Yet, whatever you are, you exist as I exist, and so we share this: